kesla/design-challenges/project-2/thoughts.md

 * Fonts.
 Wow. still so much things to think about.

 * I'm trying to be quick and not focus to much on my layer structure.
 We'll see how that goes.
 Feels weird.
 This might be the fastest approach however...

+* haha, I'm having a hard time navigating in the layer structure now.
+So, that experiment turned out to be a bit costly.